Louisiana's Meaningful Significance in the History of Pecans

-Louisiana’s place in the history of pecans is of meaningful significance.
 Louisiana, like all of the Southeastern states has a prolific amount of native pecan trees as well as managed, cultivated and improved pecan orchards.
-The state also sports one of the largest “yard crops” of pecans in the south.
+The state also sports one of the largest "yard crops" of pecans in the south.
 Those pecans that are typically hand-harvested by home owners who have a few pecan-bearing trees in their yard.
 Some pecans will be picked and kept by the home owner for cooking and baking while the remainder of pecans are sold to local fruit stands or small town stores to be accumulated by a larger buyer for commercial shelling purposes.

 Going way back to 1845, it was Antoine, the first-name-only slave-gardener from New Orleans who is credited as the first person to successfully propagate pecans.
 By grafting a superior wild pecan to seedling pecan stocks he was able to create a new pecan plant or what is called today; an improved variety.
 He named his new pecan "Centennial" as an honor for winning the Best Pecan Exhibited award at the Philadelphia Centennial Exposition in 1876.
 His 1876 planting, which eventually became 126 Centennial trees, was the first official planting of improved pecans.
 The successful use of grafting techniques led to more improved variety orchards of superior genotypes and proved to be a milestone for the pecan industry.
 When successful propagation began on a commercial level the pecan boom was underway.
 As a result, pecan farmers of Louisiana experimented with more varieties and were able to have a significant role in shaping the future of the commercial pecan market in the South.